DominikBatic/EndoViT/README.md

 **4) Download and Prepare the Other Datasets**
 - We have written a helper script to download and pre-process all other datasets.
 The following command will download and remove all unnecessary data except the raw images necessary for EndoViT pre-training.
 If you need the full datasets, please read the use instructions at the beginning of the script.
-- You will need at least 700 GB of memory to download the datasets, after pre-processing the dataset will be around 150 GB.
+- You will need at least 700 GB of memory to download the datasets.
+After pre-processing, the dataset will be around 150 GB.
-- **To download HeiCo dataset, you need to first create a [Synapse Account](https://www.synapse.org/).
+- **To download HeiCo dataset, you need first to create a [Synapse Account](https://www.synapse.org/).
 Afterwards, pass your email and password as the arguments in the command below.**
 ```
 python ./datasets/Endo700k/download_and_prepare_Endo700k.py --all --synapse_email YOUR_EMAIL --synapse_password YOUR_PASSWORD
 ```